jefmeijvis/old.jefmeijvis.com/content/010-svelte-transitions.md

 The original batman series featured a spinning bat logo and matching sound effect.
 I've recreated this as a Svelte page transition.
 The sound is played by the afterNavigate hook, and a custom transition scales and rotates the logo when the url changes.
-You can view the result live at the [Post 10 batman transition.](/demo/010/batman)

 ```svelte